blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - IdGenerator is a bit over-engineered, simplify it e.g. there's probably no need for it be a singleton with its own collision prevention, it's not going to be realistic to call the same instance twice in one microsecond.

+## Features
+- Complete compatibility with Spatie Eloquent behaviour.
+- Support for strongly consistent reads (with caveats).
+- Unlimited snapshot size.
+- CreateTables command to get you started quickly.

 ## How It Works